 The proposal by the European Commission of EECMA was not included in either phases of the consultation on the review of the ECRF.
-However, in June 2006, Viviane Reding announced the Commission's intention to create a European level regulatory authority for telecommunications in order to deliver a more effectively functioning EU telecommunications market (Financial Times, 28.6.06; European Voice 16.11.06; Sutherland 2008).
+However, in June 2006, Viviane Reding, the information society and media commissioner, announced the Commission's intention to create a European level regulatory authority for telecommunications in order to deliver a more effectively functioning EU telecommunications market (Financial Times, 28.6.06; European Voice 16.11.06).
 It appears that the Commission's ongoing conflict with the German government over proposed legislation to afford a regulatory holiday to the German incumbent Deutsche Telekom to allow it to invest in broadband infrastructure free from competition, was a significant factor in strengthening the Commission's resolve to propose EECMA (European Voice, 16.11.06).
-However, Reding's individual motivation for seeing EECMA placed on the ECRF regulatory agenda is abundantly clear in her declaration that she had 'personally insisted that the idea of creating a European telecom regulator...[was]...included as a policy option' (Reding 2006, cited in Sutherland 2008: 14).
+However, the debate on the best way to ensure that so-called Next Generation Networks are deployed as quickly as possible is very much an open one and unlikely to be resolved by the creation of EECMA or a variant thereof.
+The Commission's final report on the review was claimed to have been delayed by several months due to its desire to smooth the proposal to introduce EECMA (European Voice, 30.8.07).

-The creation of the new authority along the lines proposed by the Commission effectively amounted to an attempted institutional 'supranationalisation' of the ERG.
-The Commission's declaration of intent signalled the onset of a period of negotiation with the ERG right up to the point of the publication of final reform proposals to Member States in November 2007.
-Analysis of this gives a clear indication of the fractious politics of the initiative, where the Commission and the ERG's Head 'often did not agree with each other' (Reding 2007c: 10).
-The idea for EECMA was also bound up in the bid by the Commission, articulated at the outset of the consultation, to secure extension of its veto to the regulatory remedies proposed by NRAs.
-In November 2006, in an apparent softening of her initial stance, Viviane Reding wrote to the ERG, appearing to use the proposal to create, what was at that time described as "the enhanced ERG", instead of pursuing extra Commission powers regarding remedies.
+The creation of the new authority along the lines proposed by the Commission would involve, effectively, an institutional 'supranationalisation' of the ERG.
+The

+Commission's declaration of intent signalled the onset of a period of negotiation between itself and the ERG right up to the point of the publication of the final proposals to Member States in November 2007.
+Analysis of this gives a clear indication of the fractious politics of the initiative, where the Commission and the ERG's Head 'often did not agree with each other' (Reding 2007c: 10) on the former's admission.
+The idea for EECMA seems also to have been bound up in the bid by the Commission, articulated at the outset of the consultation, to secure extension of its veto to the regulatory remedies proposed by NRAs.
+In November 2006, in an apparent softening of her initial stance, Viviane Reding, Information and Media Commissioner, wrote to the ERG, appearing to use the proposal to create, what was at that time described as "the enhanced ERG", instead of pursuing extra Commission powers regarding remedies.
 She here claimed willingness to 'give serious consideration to the option of relying in future on the ERG and national regulatory authorities for more consistency in the internal market'.
 However, tellingly, she also noted that 'concrete proposals are needed for new institutional arrangements that would transform the ERG into a more efficient and more accountable permanent body with independent powers for ensuing consistency in the application of the regulatory framework (Reding 2006a: 2).
 The intention was that the ERG 'would be transformed, by means of a legal instrument to be adopted by the European Parliament and the Council of Ministers into a new permanent and independent body responsible for electronic communications networks and markets' (Reding 2006a: 4, emphasis in original).